mobify/mobify-data-guide/CONTRIBUTING.md

 ## Conciseness over comprehensiveness

-We aim to make this guide concisive, relevant and updated.
+We aim to make this guide concise, relevant and updated.
 As a result, if you are including a new article, please state:

 * What extra information does this article provide?